SM64-TAS-ABC/STROOP/README.md

   * Visual Studio *(2017 recommended)*
   * OpenTK 1.1 *(Version 1.1.1589.5942 used, others may work)*

 Before building Stroop, OpenTK is a prerequisite.
 This is easiest installed by using the NuGet package manager.
-Stroop can be easily built from the source code by opening up the solution file in Visual Studio and performing a build.
+Stroop can be easily be built from the source code by opening up the solution file in Visual Studio and performing a build.